Characterizations of graph classes via convex geometries: a survey: An overview of graph classes and convex geometries

 \subsection{Weakly toll convexity}

 A walk $u_0u_1 \ldots u_{k-1}u_k$ is a \textit{weakly toll walk} if $u_0u_i \in E(G)$ implies $u_i = u_1$ and $u_ju_k\in E(G)$ implies $u_j=u_{k-1}$.
-The concept of weakly toll walk is a relaxation of the concept of tolled walk (note that every tolled walk is a weakly toll walk).
-In the previous subsection, tolled walks have been used to capture the structure of interval graphs, viewed as tolled convex geometries.
-Similarly, weakly toll walks are used as a tool to characterize proper interval graphs as convex geometries.
+The concept of weakly toll walk is a relaxation of the concept of tolled walk (in the sense that every tolled walk is a weakly toll walk).
+In the previous subsection, tolled walks have been used to characterize interval graphs via convex geometries.
+Similarly, weakly toll walks are used as a tool to characterize proper interval graphs.
 A \textit{proper interval graph} is an interval graph that admits an interval model in which no interval properly contains another, or, equivalently, an interval model in which all the intervals have the same length.
 Roberts~\cite{roberts} proved that proper interval graphs are exactly the interval graphs containing no $K_{1,3}$ as an induced subgraph.
 The graph $K_{1,3}$ consists of four vertices $a,b,c,d$ and three edges $ab,ac,ad$.

-Let ${\mathscr P}^w$ be the path system that maps each graph $G$ to its weakly toll walks.
-The convexity defined over such walks is called {\em weakly toll convexity}, and the associated convex sets are called {\em weakly toll convex sets}.
+Let ${\mathscr P}^w$ be the path system that maps a graph $G$ to its weakly toll walks.
+The convexity defined over such walks is called the {\em weakly toll convexity} of $G$, and the associated convex sets are called {\em weakly toll convex sets}.
+The basic references on the weakly toll convexity are~\cite{gutierrez-tondato,gutierrez-tondato-2}.

 Lemmas~\ref{lem:alcon} and~\ref{lem:alcon2} have similar versions for weakly toll convex sets: